-Rebecca Treece was born and raised on a farm in Vermont and holds a Bachelors degree in Education from the University of Vermont.
+Rebecca Treece was born and raised on a dairy farm in Vermont and holds a bachelor’s degree in Education from the University of Vermont.
 She has spent her professional life as an educator, mother and lifelong learner.
-She has most recently started training as a Vision Therapist at an Optometry office in Missoula.
-Her passion for environmental responsibility through education led her to the join the board in 2017 to promote recycling in the beautiful state of Montana.
+She previously worked as a Vision Therapist at an Optometry office in Missoula, but currently owns and operates Minuteman Press in that same town.
+Her passion for environmental responsibility through education led her to the join the board in 2018 to promote recycling in the beautiful state of Montana.
 She enjoys gardening, hiking, cooking and spending time with family in the great outdoors.

 Kolbi Fox was raised in Billings and moved to Phoenix when she was 18.
 She graduated from college with a degree in Graphic Design & Marketing.
 She worked in that field for six years.
 She couldn’t stay away from Montana very long, so she moved back in 2002.
 She and her partner started the crazy adventure of Yellowstone E-Waste in 2006, with no prior knowledge of owning a business.
 Their business has grown tremendously since then, and they even opened a retail store as a second business in 2016.
 Kolbi has always been passionate about the environment and recycling, but that passion grew when she got into this field.
 She has been on the Recycle Montana board since 2019.

 Kolbi has three children.
 The eldest two are extremely interested in helping the planet, with the oldest one going to college for a degree in Environmental Science.
 Kolbi says sometimes they teach her things she did not know about the environment!
 In her spare time, Kolbi enjoys reading, learning, and traveling.

 Ken Siroky – Board Member